PELVIC FLOOR PHYSIOTHERAPY IN AURORA, ON!

 - Pediatric Incontinence: Children can also benefit from pelvic floor treatment.
 Teaching children proper bladder and bowel habits is vital in the development of their pelvic floor.

-A Pelvic Health Physiotherapist can help you find and address the source of your dysfunction in order to improve your overall quality of life!
+Our Aurora Pelvic Health Physiotherapist can help you find and address the source of your dysfunction in order to improve your overall quality of life!